stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 ```

 We are free to list arbitrary arguments (implicit, explicit, auto-implicit,
-named and unnamed, and of any quantity) as the parameters in a `parameters`
+named and unnamed) of any quantity as the parameters in a `parameters`
 block, but it works best with implicit and auto implicit arguments.
+Explicit
+arguments will have to be passed explicitly to functions in a parameter
+block, even when invoking them from other parameter blocks with the
+same explicit argument.
+This can be rather confusing.

 To complete this example, here is a main function for running
 the program.
 Note, how we explicitly assemble the `Console` and